Long paths and cycles in subgraphs of the cube: Endblocks in and

-(iv) This follows from (ii) and (iii) as if $G_a$ is not 2-connected and $a$ does not lie in the interior of any endblock, $a$ must have at least two limbs. } \end{proof}
+(iv) This follows from (ii) and (iii) as if $G_a$ is not $2$-connected and $a$ does not lie in the interior of any endblock, $a$ must have at least two limbs. } \end{proof}

 Note that by symmetry of $a$ and $b$, Lemma \ref{list} also applies on replacing $a$ with $b$.
-The next proposition dispenses with the simplest case we can use endblock paths to build our path of length $2^{d-1}$ from $a$ to $b$.
+The next proposition gives a simple case in which we can use endblock paths to build our path of length $2^{d-1}$ from $a$ to $b$.

-\begin{prop} { For an exit vertex $x$ in an endblock $E$ of $G_a$, $p(x)$ can never lie in the interior of an endblock $F$ of $G_b$. } \end{prop}
+\begin{prop} { Let $G, a, b, G_a$ and $G_b$ be as in the statement of Lemma \ref{splittingdirection}.
+Suppose $G$ does not contain an $a-b$ path of length at least $2^{d-1}$.
+Then for any exit vertex $x$ of an endblock $E$ of $G_a$, $p(x)$ can never lie in the interior of an endblock $F$ of $G_b$. } \end{prop}